 Rigorously test continuity capabilities:

-• Cutover tests – Perform orderly shutdowns of primary data centres and failover to alternate colocation sites while monitoring for issues.
+- Cutover tests – Perform orderly shutdowns of primary data centers and failover to alternate colocation sites while monitoring for issues.

 Conclusion